 - Python: the Google Natural Language API for the text analysis, Pandas for data processing, and Matplotlib for data visualisation.

 - Inkscape for preparing the final image from Python for print.

+The complete project is free to use.
 Visit my GitHub repository to view the project code and try it yourself.